-For the fringe benefits discussed below that are considered taxable income to the minister, we assume that the minister is classified as an employee for income tax purposes and that any taxable income will be reported for the minister on Form W-2 for employees.
+For the fringe benefits discussed below that are considered taxable income to the minister, we assume that the minister is classified as an employee for income tax purposes and that any taxable income will be reported for the minister on Form W-2 for employees (see pages 3-4 for inflation adjusted amounts for 2022-2024 tax years).

-Adoption assistance programs.
-A church can provide adoption assistance on a tax-favored basis, with the church financially assisting or reimbursing employees for expenses related to the adoption of a child.
-An "eligible child" is a person who has not reached age 18 as of the time of the adoption or who is physically or mentally incapable of caring for himself or herself.
+• Adoption assistance programs.
+A church can provide adoption assistance on a tax-favored basis, with the church financially assisting or reimbursing employees for expenses related to the adoption of an eligible child.